quasarframework/quasar/docs/src/pages/vue-components/table.md

 ## Exporting data

-Below is an example of a naive csv encoding and then exporting table data by using the [exportFile](/quasar-utils/other-utils#export-file) Quasar util.
+Below is an example of a native csv encoding and then exporting table data by using the [exportFile](/quasar-utils/other-utils#export-file) Quasar util.
 The browser should trigger a file download.
 For a more professional approach in regards to encoding we do recommend using [csv-parse](https://csv.js.org/parse/) and [csv-stringify](https://csv.js.org/stringify/) packages.

 ::: tip
 You could also make use of the `filteredSortedRows` internal computed property of QTable should you want to export the user filtered + sorted data.